Home » Recipe Type » Drinks » Smoothies » Mango Carrot Smoothie: Sunshine in a Glass

 As I was going to use mango, I wanted to keep the beautiful vibrant colour, so other than using our normal kefir base, I decided to keep the orange hue.

-Carrots were an obvious choice as was the dried orange powder my mother kindly supplies me with, but I also added a few dried calendula petals – not too many as they can be bitter, but enough to know we’d got a few additional micro-nutrients.
+Carrots were an obvious choice as was the dried orange powder my mother kindly supplies me with, but I also added a few dried calendula petals.
+Not too many as they can be bitter, but enough to know we’d got a few additional micro-nutrients.
 Bee pollen and baobab powder, both being orange, were also on the list.
 Even our hawthorn extract has an orange tint.

 Optimum 9200 Next Generation Power Blender